-6.2.2 Risks associated with investment markets
+6.2.2 Risks associated with the investment markets

-Risks associated with investment markets include, for instance, the risk in the equity markets, interest-rate risk, credit risk and currency risk.
+Risks associated with the investment markets include the risk in the equity markets, interest-rate, credit and foreign-currency risks.
 Jyske Invest International handles each of these risk factors within the scope for each of our many different investment areas.
-Examples of risk management elements are found in the funds' investment policies and the statutory requirements on risk diversification and the possibility of using derivatives.
+Examples of risk management elements are found in the funds' investment policies and statutory requirements on risk diversification and access to using derivative financial instruments.

 Investors should pay particular attention to the risk factors below - depending on the individual fund's investment area.
-This list is not complete but contains the most material risks.
+This list is not complete but contains the most material risks of the individual fund.